sibilawrenceatu/PowerShell/README.md

 ### **Detailed description of the Powershell Scripts**

-#### <u>**Pwershell folder:-**</u>
+#### <u>**Powershell folder:-**</u>
 This folder contains scripts practiced for installation of powershell version 7 to the student laptop and the prerequisites required for the installation.
 It also contains the scripts for finding all the modules in powershell and customisation of a new module.
-The folder also contains scripts for commissioning a new domain controller
+The folder also contains scripts for commissioning a new domain controller for a new forest “ads.solarsubmaines.com” along with commissioning of a new member server to the same active directory forest.
+The scripts also focus on configuring the Desired State Configuration (DSC) and Managed Object Format (MOF) and their practical applications.

 ### **Code Maintenance in Git Hub and History of Execution Summary**

-All the codes are saved to Git Hub location https://github.com/sibilawrenceatu/Python.git.
+All the codes are saved to Git Hub location https://github.com/sibilawrenceatu/PowerShell.git.
-The project has 5 branches named "main" (where all the final codes are merged and saved from other branches), a "test" branch (this branch is used to test the codes before committing to the main branch), a "dev" branch (used by developers of the project for new developments related to existing project), a "Newfeatures" branch (where new features are developed and merge to the main branch), and a "Bug-Fix" branch which is used to fixing the bugs in the exisitng project and finally merge to the main branch.
+The project has 5 branches named "main" (where all the final codes are merged and saved from other branches), a "test" branch (this branch is used to test the codes before committing to the main branch), a "dev" branch (used by developers of the project for new developments related to existing project), a "Newfeatures" branch (where new features are developed and merge to the main branch), and a "bugfix" branch which is used to fixing the bugs in the exisitng project and finally merge to the main branch.

-The "Newfeatures" branch was updated with necessary modifications to the comments in the python programs and finally merged to the main branch.
-The versioning of all committed files are available and can be accessed from Git-Hub on demand by either using the command line interface or the Visual Studio Code software by cloning the repository URL https://github.com/sibilawrenceatu/Python.git.
+The "bugfix" branch was updated with necessary modifications to the comments in the powershell scripts and finally merged to the main branch.
+The versioning of all committed files are available and can be accessed from Git-Hub on demand by either using the command line interface or the Visual Studio Code software by cloning the repository URL https://github.com/sibilawrenceatu/PowerShell.git.

 ## **Author**